 Once you have written your step-by-step instructions, repeat the attack by following them exactly.
 This helps prevent errors and omissions in your submission.

 We prefer to receive bug reports in English.
 If English is not your native language and you are not fluent, please submit bugs in your native language.
 Please note that this may delay our response time.

 All security bugs must follow the following general criteria to be eligible:

 - Security bug must be original and previously unreported.

-- Submitter must not be the author of the buggy code nor otherwise involved in its contribution to the Mozilla project (such as by providing check-in reviews).
+- Submitter must not be the author of the buggy code nor otherwise involved in its contribution to the Mozilla project.

 - Employees of the Mozilla Foundation and its subsidiaries are ineligible.

 If a bug is reported by a team or by multiple researchers simultaneously, the bounty will be split evenly amongst them.